Arizona’s Juvenile Defense Attorney

 When facing these issues with your child, balancing emotions is paramount.
 You must remain smart and level-headed to make thorough decision making regarding your child because your decisions may have life-lasting consequences.

 After you extend love and support to your child the most important thing to do is contact a trusted, experienced attorney familiar with juvenile law and defense.
 As a parent, you need to spend time with your child and be a source of comfort and friendship.
-Allow your attorney to assess the situation and form the best possible legal strategy.
+Allow your juvenile defense attorney to assess the situation and form the best possible legal strategy.

 Below is the general court process for juveniles: